AviH0/palanaeum/README.md

 ## Report a problem

-If you encounter an issue, please report it [here](https://github.com/AviH0/LabSupportInterface/issues/new), and include a detailed description of the issue and the steps to reproduce it.
+If you encounter an issue, please report it [here](https://github.com/AviH0/LabSupportInterface/issues/new), and include a **detailed description of the issue and the steps to reproduce it**.

 ## Contribute